URLhttps://learnscript.net/en/vscode/terminal/appearance/

 ansi<Color>

-What are ANSI colors for Visual Studio Code Terminal?
+What are ANSI colors for Terminal?

 settings.json